spierala/mini-rx-store/README.md

     }
 }
 ```
-The following examples use the `extends` variant.
+The following examples are based on the `extends` variant.

 #### Select state with `select`
 **`select(mapFn: ((state: S) => any)): Observable<any>`**